 Prepaid technology has been released, with leading retail and banking organisations providing customers and members with prepaid cards, commonly referred to as gift cards.
 In the latest report, Persistance Market Research estimated that by 2024, $698billion worth of these pre-paid gift cards would be in existence globally.

-In addition, universally accepted open loop prepaid or gift cards are now more popular than ever, and are predicted to grow by another 12.1% annually over the next 7 years.
+In addition, universally accepted open loop incentive award card or gift cards are now more popular than ever, and are predicted to grow by another 12.1% annually over the next 7 years.
 Offering something for everyone, this platform allows gifters to take the ‘easy’ route of not choosing a personalised gift whilst still providing the feel-good factor.
 Acceptable worldwide, both online and in-store, recipients now have the ability to get exactly what they want.
 No longer will they have to beg to return unwanted gifts – or tat!